aliciawyy/tikz-vibro-acoustic/README.md

 tikz-vibro-acoustic
 ===================

-Some illustration with LaTex Tikz.
+Some illustration with LaTeX Tikz.